isc-projects/stork/changelog_unreleased/1227-put-hook-binaries-outside-var-by-default.md

 [build] slawek

-    Changed tye default Stork hook directory to be located outside '/var' to be compatible with strict Linux security policies.
+    Changed the default Stork hook directory to be located outside '/var' to be compatible with strict Linux security policies.
     (Gitlab #1227)